 We continue to foster a culture of inclusion, diversity, and equity (ID&E) with equitable opportunities for our employees to contribute, grow, and advance.
 Our ID&E programs are designed to cultivate inclusive team environments that empower employees to realize their full potential.
-At year-end 2022, 28% of our U.S. employees identified as female and 38% of our U.S. employees identified with a historically underrepresented race/ethnic group.
-Our gender diversity is reasonably comparable to the manufacturing industry average of 29%.
+At year-end 2023, 29% of our U.S. and Canada employees identified as female and 39% of our U.S. employees identified with a historically underrepresented race/ethnic group.
+Our gender diversity is consistent with the manufacturing industry average of 29%.
 We believe that it is important to increase representation of women in management and leadership roles.
-Also, while our race/ethnic diversity is slightly higher than the 2022 Bureau of Labor Statistics, we also see opportunities to increase our race and ethnic representation especially in management and leadership roles.
+Also, while our race/ethnic diversity is slightly higher than the 2023 Bureau of Labor Statistics, we also see opportunities to increase our race and ethnic representation, especially in management and leadership roles.